 Sleep is the single most important neurobehavioural experience in our lives.
-The average person spends more than a third of their life asleep.
-While scientists do not yet fully understand all of the reasons why we sleep, many important things happen during sleep.
+The average person spends more than a third of their life asleep and while scientists do not fully understand all of the reasons why we sleep, many important things happen during sleep.
 Sleep is an active restorative state, and the body’s chance to repair and replace all of the molecules used up during the day.
 In addition, sleep plays vital roles in immune function, and in helping to consolidate memories and tasks that have been learned throughout the day.

 Research in this program

 Turning Point is actively involved in sleep research, and education.
 This is important given that many commonly used drugs such as alcohol, caffeine, cannabis, and prescription medications affect sleep.
 Some current research projects, which have a focus on sleep, include:

 We seek to understand how sleep changes during alcohol and drug use, detox and withdrawal.
 Poor sleep is a major concern in many of our clients, and by better understanding which components of sleep are disturbed; we hope to aid their recovery.
 Sleep measures are routinely included as part of our study protocols.

 We also work with groups both nationally and internationally to examine how alcohol and drug use in adolescence affects sleep.
 We found that risky drinkers commonly reported using alcohol to help them sleep, but consequently their sleep issues were exacerbated.
 We have also found that earlier use of alcohol and cannabis by adolescents as young as 12 was associated with later sleep problems when they were 18 years of age.

 Dr Rowan Ogeil, Professor Dan Lubman, Dr Alison Cheetham, Dr Shalini Arunogiri, Dr Jasmin Grigg.